leaphy-robotics/leaphy-micropython/README.md

 # Leaphy Micropython
 Source Code for the Leaphy MicroPython Library

-# How to install the package on your microcontroller:
+# How to install the package on your microcontroller
 First connect your microcontroller to the wifi, you need to do this in the REPL mode in a terminal
 ```py
 import network